42races/notice/README.md

 # Notice

-A gem to handle notifications, intended to use with rails applications.
+A gem to handle user notifications, intended to use with rails applications.

 ## Installation